Quiz: Can you defend against XSS vulnerability?

 system (version 3.5), most commonly used in conjunction with the Symfony

 framework.
-We'll task it with answering all the quiz questions.
+We'll task it with handling all the quiz scenarios.
 The variable

 $str

-will always be filled with a tricky string, and we'll see how
+will always be filled with a potentially dangerous string, and

-it handles its output.
+we'll see how it manages the output.
 You can see the results on the right.
-You can also
+You

-explore its answers and behavior on the playground.
+can also explore its responses and behavior on the playground.

 {% set str = "<'\"&" %}